gcallah/SoftwareEngineering/md/chap4.md

 instead of HOW to do it.

-agile methods argue that because requirements change frequently, this documentation will become out of date quickly.
+Agile methods argue that because requirements change frequently, this documentation will become out of date quickly.
 Agile methods argue that instead of creating such documentation, requirements should be addressed in increments of development.